annajiat/git-novice/_episodes/04-changes.md

 >
 > > ## Solution
 > >
+> > The outputs below reflects only content added during this exercise.
+> > Your outputs may vary.
 > > First we make our changes to the `mars.txt` and `venus.txt` files:
 > > ~~~
 > > $ nano mars.txt